 Our lawyers also have access to the areas most outstanding support groups, mental health professionals, physicians, and other professionals to help victims cope with the sexual abuse that occurred.

-With our primary location in Windsor, we are licensed and have law connections to serve throughout the entire Province of Ontario, Canada, and the United States.
+Located in Windsor, we are licensed and have law connections to serve throughout the entire Province of Ontario, Canada, and the United States.

 Some locations we serve include: